darshil-kaneria/yt-discord/README.md

 # yt-discord
-Unofficial Youtube Music integration for Discord.
+Youtube Music integration for Discord.
 Contains an extension and a mini C# server which doubles as a Discord SDK client.

 ## Setup Discord client
 The extension desktop client is written in C# and is essentially a server which listens to events from the extension.
 The client updates user presence on discord with the appropriate status.